keithvanAntwerp/data-engineering-projects/boilerplate.md

 **inputs and outputs (I/O)**: discrete signal time-indexed threads fluxing through **B**

-graph edge: relation type: connection, communication between modules:
+graph edge: relation type: {connection, communication} (between modules)

-### actuative-
+### actuator:

 To actuate is to influence, to change the physical state of.

-communication is transmitter-actuation on a receiver
+communication is a transmitter-actuation on a receiver

 hybridizing computational and actuative systems is what robotics is all about.